Ville-Koli/CreatureGameFramework/README.md

 # CreatureGameFramework
-A framework for an open sourced creature game
+A framework for an open sourced turn-based 2D creature game